G-002.3 Establishment of Student Clubs

 Step 3: When the club/organization completes the requirements (i.e. writing a constitution, selecting an advisor, applications for recognition, etc.) they will return all documents to the Assistant Director of Student Development/Activities/Union.

-Step 5: If it passes in the Student Activities Committee, the proposed club/organization will be presented to the Student Senate.
+Step 4: The proposed club/organization will be presented to the Student Senate.
 The Student Senate will then review the constitution and vote on whether or not to recognize the club/organization.

 - The use of University facilities and services for meetings and other activities by scheduling with the University Scheduling Office.